Cool off at Bathsheba pools

 Check the tides out here

 The Bathsheba pools are to the north of the main village, away from the surf spots at the far end of the beach.
 You can park near the Round House restaurant and make your way down to the beach.
-There are building works on the road so be careful.

 You might spot the ringed plover around the beach – it is also found in the UK, Europe and north America, but like many from these climes, it sometimes winters in the Caribbean.
 More birds…